JRed5T/PygameOS/README.md

 # PygameOS
 A Fake OS made in pygame.
-Requires Pip (Optional but good for easy install), Pygame (pygame.org or pip install pygame), and googletrans (pip install googletrans.)
+Requires Pip (Optional but good for easy install), Pygame (pygame.org or pip install pygame), and googletrans (Required for languages other than English, pip install googletrans.)